This site requires a more recent version of Adobe Flash Player to function properly.

-- Newmont's Asia Pacific Gold Shipments: Newmont's Asia Pacific Gold Shipments have steadily increased as the decline in production from its Indonesia operation was offset by the start of production at its Boddington mines in Australia.
-We currently forecast shipments to increase by about 2% annually throughout our forecast.
-However, should production exceed expectations at Boddington, shipments could increase by 4-5% annually which would present a 7% upside to the Trefis price estimate.
+- Newmont's Asia Pacific Gold Shipments: Newmont's Asia Pacific Gold Shipments have steadily increased, as the decline in production from its Indonesia operation was offset by the start of production at its Boddington mines in Australia.
+However, the start of Phase 6 mining operations in Indonesia may significantly boost volumes.
+We currently forecast shipments to increase by 30% in 2015 and by 2% annually over the rest of our forecast.
+However, production could exceed the base case expectations at Batu Hijau, Indonesia.
+If shipments increase by 4-5% annually, it would represent a 4% upside to the Trefis price estimate.

 North American Mines

-Newmont Mining Corporation is a gold and copper producer with operations in the United States, Australia, Peru, Indonesia, Ghana, Canada, New Zealand and Mexico.
-The company has nearly 100 million ounces in proven and probable gold reserves.
+Newmont Mining Corporation is a gold and copper producer with operations in the United States, Australia, Peru, Indonesia, Ghana, Canada, New Zealand, and Mexico.
+The company has nearly 82 million ounces in proven and probable gold reserves.

 Gold mining drives value

 Gold mining is the most important division for Newmont Mining in terms of revenues and profits.
-In 2011, the company had consolidated gold production of 5.9 million ounces (5.2 million million of which were attributable to the company).
+In 2014, the company's consolidated gold production stood at 5.23 million ounces.
 Gold generally accounts for over 80% of the company's consolidated sales.
-Asia Pacific is the company's most valuable gold mining operation, according to our estimates.
+South American gold mining is the company's most valuable operation, according to our estimates.